klabsy/LaserFormer/README.md

-The code and pretrained models will be released soon after publication.
+The code will be released soon after publication.